 It can take anywhere from 18 – 254 days to form a new habit.

-That said, I like to take things that are new in bite-size pieces.
+That said, I like to take new things in bite-size pieces.
 Start with committing to at least two weeks.
-This will give you enough time to get a feel for the process, the time of day the best serves you to reflect, and the benefits that come from getting what’s in your head down on paper.
+This will give you enough time to get a feel for the process, the time of day that best serves you to reflect, and the benefits of getting what’s in your head down on paper.

 Before I wax poetic on the page, I start with the four quadrants.
 You’ll notice, only the top-left quadrant is filled out when you sit down in the morning.

 Asking yourself ‘what do I want to do today?’ helps you reflect, outline your goals for the day, and get your head in the right place.
 After all, mindset leads to action, and those actions lead to outcomes.

 For me, this question often informs and inspires my LinkedIn posting, other parts of my content marketing strategy, sales strategy, workflow, and other important bits and pieces for the day.
 It’s a productive way to kick the day off on the right foot.

 As I wrap my day up, I tackle the remaining three areas of the quadrant, followed by free-form writing to get any other thought out of my head down on paper.
 It’s amazing to see if what I intended to do translated into action (or not).